What would you guess we were talking about if we said that there was a bit of a sugar rush in 2022, a crash in 2023, and then an unsteady 2024?

 Renewal rates look less rosy

 Every month, a number of .nz domains are due for renewal.
 Most are renewed for another year or more, and some are allowed to lapse.
-Renewals far outnumber new domain registrations, so they play a large part in the overall state of the namespace.
+Renewals outnumber new registrations, so they play a large part in the overall state of the namespace.

 Drop the renewal rate slightly to 87.5%, and one in eight expiring domains will lapse.
 Go as low as 80% and one in every five expiring domains need to be replaced by a new one just to stop the total from shrinking.
 Twice as many as if the renewal rate had stayed at 90%.